 The ability to add authorized users

-Those authorized users get Priority Pass memberships (enrollment required), Delta Sky Club access, Amex Centurion Lounge access, Hilton Honors Gold status (enrollment required), Marriott Bonvoy Gold status (enrollment required), and more.
-That’s a heck of a deal for under $60 per person per year when you add three people.
+Those authorized users get Priority Pass memberships, Delta Sky Club access, Amex Centurion Lounge access, Hilton Honors Gold status, Marriott Bonvoy Gold status, and more.
+(Enrollment is required for select benefits)

 Amex Platinum perks I’m not factoring in